Bengal1/Simple-Transformer/README.md

 As you can see in the table above, our implementation also differs in parameter count for two main reasons:
 * *Weight tying*: The original Transformer shares parameters between source embeddings, target embeddings, and the output projection.
 We keep them separate, increasing the parameter count but allowing distinct representations for each component.
 * *Vocabulary size*: The original uses a joint ~37K vocabulary, while we use separate vocabularies (~56K source, ~73K target), which increases the size of embedding and output layers but captures each language more precisely.
+As a result, even when configured like Transformer-Base, our model contains more parameters, reflecting design choices that emphasize richer vocabulary coverage under data-limited conditions.

 ## Evaluation
 The model performances are evaluated by two primary metrics *Loss* (training, validation & test) and *BLEU*.<br/>